L&D employees using an LMS integration

 6. Organize groups to discuss common challenges and goals

-Enabling employees with similar interests or backgrounds to support each other is essential for talent development.
-Over 90 percent of Fortune 500 companies have employee resource groups or ERGs.
-These groups are spaces where employees can access resources and support unique to the challenges they face at work.
-They also serve to build connections among employees and training opportunities.
+Encouraging employees with similar interests or backgrounds to support each other is an essential part of developing talent.
+Employee resource groups (ERGs) are spaces where employees can access resources and support for challenges and questions unique to their job and company.
+They also serve to build connections between employees and open up new avenues for talent and leadership development.

 Kick-start talent development in your organization

 Many benefits can be reaped with talent development initiatives.
-From increasing employee engagement to attracting talented employees, having a development strategy for your employees can quickly lead to improvements across your organization.
+From increasing employee engagement to attracting talented employees, having a talent development strategy for your employees can quickly lead to improvements across your organization.
 Taking care of your best and brightest is the best way to build a better organization.

 About the Author